 IMC Aircraft control

 Should you inadvertently find yourself in almost IMC conditions then keeping your aircraft under control is very important.
 For this you will need to trim the aircraft straight and level at its cruise speed and power.
 This makes sure that you can control the aircraft with minimum effort (fingertips) and it will remain stable in pitch, roll and yaw.

 Resist over controlling the aircraft and make all movements positively smooth, small and slow.
-If the aircraft has an autopilot then use its wing leveler function, so you can concentrate on navigation and communication.
+If the aircraft has an autopilot then use its wing leveler or heading function, so you can concentrate on navigation and communication.

 Control altitude with power changes and use no more pitch change than one bar on the attitude indicator.
 Any turns should be shallow, 10 degrees bank or less, so that altitude loss is minimized.

 Try not to combine maneuvers: descend or climb first then turn the aircraft.
 The pressure the pilot is under is more than stress enough even without complex maneuvers which would raise the risk factor enormously.

 Remember: Aviate, Navigate and Communicate.
 Easy, first of all: keep the aircraft flying in the direction you need to go and then talk to ATC when you need assistance in these conditions.